doem97/VISD-dataset/README.md

 # VISD
 VISD generally stands for **Veirisimilar Image Synthesis Dataset**, which is proposed and created by @fnzhan in paper: [ECCV'18: Verisimilar image synthesis for accurate detection and recognition of texts in scenes](https://openaccess.thecvf.com/content_ECCV_2018/html/Fangneng_Zhan_Verisimilar_Image_Synthesis_ECCV_2018_paper.html).
+VISD uses semantic segmenation and saliency to locate a semantically sensitive region for texts.

 ## Dataset Download
 Sample datasets for scene text detection and recognition as described in the [paper](https://openaccess.thecvf.com/content_ECCV_2018/html/Fangneng_Zhan_Verisimilar_Image_Synthesis_ECCV_2018_paper.html)